Murder of Romina Ashrafi: Aftermath

-Romina's funeral was held on June 5, 2020 at her grandfather's house in Sefidsangan village.
+Romina's funeral was held on June 5, 2020, at her grandfather's house in Sefidsangan village.

 Judicial reaction

 Reza Ashrafi was arrested the day after the killing and later charged with murder.
 Police described his motives as "honour".

 In September, after a trial at The Criminal Court of Gilan Province, Reza Ashrafi was sentenced to nine years in jail and ordered to pay financial compensation to Rana Dashti, Romina's mother.
 Romina's mother stated that she would appeal the court's judgement, seeking a harsher penalty.

 Bahamn Khavari was cleared of abduction charges, on the basis of Romina consenting.
 In response to the indecency charges, Bahamn Khavari was sentenced to 24 months in jail, 99 lashes and two years in exile.
 Reza Ashrafi is held in Lakan prison in Rasht.

 Commentary

 News of the murder provoked widespread public concern on social media the #RominaAshrafi hashtag was used over 50,000 times on Twitter commonly accompanied with condemnation for the murder.
-Khavari was also criticised online for the age different between him and Romina.
+Khavari was also criticised online for the age difference between him and Romina.
 Khavari told BBC Persian that "love does not know age."
 Khavari also stated that he had been in love with Romina for five years prior.
 The legal minimum age to marry in Iran is 13 years for women.

 The official in charge of social welfare in the Gilan province call the killing "an example of a clear violation of children's rights".

 The news made the front page of several Iranian newspapers.
 Ebtekar newspaper used the headline "Insecure paternal home" and stated that existing legislation provided insufficient protection for women and children.
 Iranian president Hassan Rouhani called for the criminalisation of honour killings within days of Romina's death.
 Iran's vice president of family affairs, Masoumeh Ebtekar spoke of her aspirations for a parliamentary bill that would introduce harsher punishments.

 Mahmoud Abbasi, Iran's deputy Ministry of Justice, attributed the murder to the "cultural poverty of the parents" and their lack of education.